 On Jan.
 15, 2003, aware that the whole world would know soon, police told Laci's immediate family that Scott had been having an affair, showing her mother, Sharon Rocha, and stepfather, Ron Grantski, a photo of Scott with Amber.
 "Sharon buried her head in her hands and said, 'Why did he have to kill her?'"
 Modesto Police Detective Jon Buehler recounted to People in 2005.

 Hours before Frey would speak out on Jan.
-24, Sharon, Ron and Laci's brother, Brent, told reporters that they were no longer supporting Scott Peterson—who had not officially been named as a suspect yet—as police continued their investigation.
+24, Sharon, Ron and Laci's brother Brent, told reporters that they were no longer supporting Scott—who had not yet officially been named a suspect—as police continued their investigation.

 "Scott has not been forthcoming with information regarding my sister's disappearance, and I am only left to question what else he may be hiding," Brent said.
 Added Sharon, "There are no words that can possibly describe the ache in my heart or the emptiness in my life.
 I know someone knows where Laci is.
 I am pleading with you to please, please let her come home."

-"There is absolutely no way Scott had anything to do with Laci's disappearance," Scott's sister-in-law Janey Peterson told CNN.
+Scott's sister-in-law Janey told CNN, "There is absolutely no way Scott had anything to do with Laci's disappearance."
 Even if he did have an affair, "frankly, it wouldn't matter," she said.
 "It's a distraction from what our primary focus needs to be, and that's to bring Laci home."
 On Jan.
-17, his mother, Jackie Peterson, left him a voice mail advising him to "deny, deny, deny" whatever the cops claimed he did, advice she'd received years ago from a lawyer.
+17, his mother, Jackie Peterson, left him a voice mail advising him to "deny, deny, deny" whatever the cops claimed he did.
 On a police wiretap Jackie was heard telling her son on Jan.
 26, "I can't imagine anyone being stupid enough to say they went fishing in the Berkeley Bay after having committed a crime there.
 I mean not even you, Scott.'"

 But, he insisted, he had told Lacey about the affair and she had forgiven him.
 They were looking forward to having their baby, he said.